5 Tips for Stacking Pallets Properly

 Look for Loose Materials and Damaged Pallets

 It’s never safe to reuse damaged pallets.
 They simply aren’t as stable and durable for stacking as undamaged pallets and can cause worker injuries if they contain splintered areas and protruding nails and fasteners.
 When pallet stacking, also be sure to watch out for any loose parts that could be snagged by a machine, worker, or during loading and unloading.
+Double stacked pallets can create unique safety hazards, and should be handled with extra caution.
+If you’re unsure about handling a double stacked pallet, consult with your job site boss or safety supervisor.
 Use plastic wrapping and banding to keep pallets secure.

 OSHA Pallet Stacking and Lift Operation Recommendations